fogame234/fogamectf/_posts/2025-12-08-all-layer-walkers.md

     cat > blob.b64 <<EOF {base64-encoded data} EOF

-What this does it is takes the data, creates a .b64 file, and sets the end of file (EOF) tags.
+The script takes the data, creates a .b64 file, and sets the end of file (EOF) tags.
 This allows me to have a file that I can decode against

 <img src="/assets/images/catb64.jpg" alt="Cat Base64 file" class="large-responsive-img" >